A white man fatally shot 3 Black people at a Florida store in a hate crime - New York Amsterdam News

 JACKSONVILLE, Fla.
-(AP) — A masked white man fatally shot three people inside a Jacksonville, Florida, Dollar General store in a predominately Black neighborhood on Saturday in a deliberate attack after leaving behind racist writings, officials said.
-The shooter then killed himself.
+(AP) — A masked white man fatally shot three Black people inside a Jacksonville, Florida, Dollar General store in a predominately African-American neighborhood on Saturday, in an attack where he used a gun painted with a swastika, officials said.
+The shooter, who had also posted racist writings, then killed himself.

+Jacksonville Sheriff T.K.
+Waters told a news conference that the attack that left two men and one woman dead was definitely “racially motivated.”

-“He hated Black people,” Jacksonville Sheriff T.K.
-Waters told a news conference.
-“There is absolutely no evidence the shooter is part of any larger group.”
+“He hated Black people,” Waters said after reviewing the man’s writings, which were sent to federal law enforcement officials and at least one media outlet shortly before the attack.
+He added that the gunman acted alone and “there is absolutely no evidence the shooter is part of any larger group.”

-Waters said the shooter, who was in his 20s, used a Glock handgun and an AR-15 semi-automatic rifle with at least one of the firearms painted with a swastika.
+Waters said the shooter, who was in his 20s, used a Glock handgun and an AR-15 semi-automatic rifle with at least one of them painted with a swastika.
 He was wearing a bullet-resistant vest.
+He said the shooter had once been involved in a 2016 domestic violence incident and was once involuntarily committed to a mental hospital for examination.
+He did not provide further details on those incidents.

-The sheriff said the gunman had left behind writings that led investigators to believe that he committed the shooting because it was the fifth anniversary of when another gunman opened fire during a video game tournament in Jacksonville, killing two people before fatally shooting himself.
+The sheriff said the gunman had left behind in his writings evidence that leads investigators to believe that he committed the shooting because it was the fifth anniversary of when another gunman opened fire during a video game tournament in Jacksonville, killing two people before fatally shooting himself.

 “I can’t tell you what his mindset was while he was there, but he did go there,” the sheriff said.

-Edward Waters University students were being kept in their dorms, the school said in a statement.
+Edward Waters students were locked down in their dorms for several hours after the shooting.
 No students or faculty are believed involved, the school said.

+The shooter had driven to Jacksonville from neighboring Clay County, where he lived with his parents, the sheriff said.
+That house was being searched late Saturday.

 “This is a dark day in Jacksonville’s history.
 There is no place for hate in this community,” the sheriff said.
 “I am sickened by this cowardly shooter’s personal ideology.”
-He said the investigation will continue and that the shooter’s home is being searched.
+He said the investigation will continue.
+The FBI was helping the sheriff’s office and said it had opened a hate crime investigation.

 Mayor Donna Deegan said she is “heartbroken.”